Courses

 • Apart from multi-crop methods, an increase in High Yielding Varieties of Seeds (HYV) was seen.

-• Compared to traditional crops, High Yielding Varieties of seeds produce more grains.
+• Compared to traditional crops, high-yielding varieties of seeds produce more grains.

 • Farmers needed to use chemical fertilizers and pesticides for HYV.
 Hence cost of production increased.

-• During the Green Revolution of 1960’s the farmers of Haryana and Punjab started using HYV seeds.
+• During the Green Revolution of 1960, the farmers of Haryana and Punjab started using HYV seeds.

 • In Palampur village, the traditional seeds gave a yield of 1300 kg/ha while the HYV seeds gave a yield of 3200 kg/ha.

-After the Green Revolution, India experienced an increase in wheat production, but production of pulses lagged behind.
+After the Green Revolution, India experienced an increase in wheat production, but the production of pulses lagged behind.

 7. The unintended consequences of the Green Revolution